joboyebisi/wagerx/README.md

 - Integration with OKX DEX for token swaps
 - Outcome verification using Perplexity AI

+## Key Integrations

+- **OKX DEX API:** Enables automatic, on-chain token swaps (e.g., SOL to USDC) for escrow and payouts, ensuring all participants can use their preferred token and receive USDC regardless of how they funded the wager.
+The MVP includes a mock for region-restricted environments, so the demo always works.
+- **Perplexity API:** Powers natural language wager detection and outcome verification, allowing users to create and resolve wagers using plain English.
+The bot uses Perplexity to extract wager details and to verify results based on real-world data.

+## Perplexity API Usage

+WagerX uses the Perplexity API (Sonar model) for two core features:
+- **Wager Detection:** When a user sends a message, the bot sends it to Perplexity with a system prompt asking for a structured JSON response indicating if the message is a wager, and extracting the description, amount, asset, and participants.
+- **Outcome Verification:** After the wager deadline, the bot sends the wager description and proposed outcome to Perplexity, which returns a confidence score and explanation for whether the outcome matches the wager conditions.

+This allows WagerX to automate both the creation and resolution of wagers using natural language, making the experience seamless and user-friendly.

+## OKX DEX API Usage

+WagerX integrates the OKX DEX API to:
+- **Swap Tokens Automatically:** When users fund a wager with SOL but the payout is in USDC, the bot uses OKX DEX to swap SOL to USDC on-chain.
+- **Automate Payouts:** After a wager is resolved, the bot pays out the winner in USDC, regardless of the original funding token.
+- **Demo-Ready:** If OKX DEX is not accessible due to region restrictions, the bot mocks the swap so the demo flow is never blocked.

 ## Setup Instructions

 1. Clone the repository